syntax/graph-based-differencing/README.md

 graph.
 This can be used by exporting the dot file created in the delta-graph folder to a png, or similar.

 ![Delta](images/refactoredgraph.png)
 **NB**: This delta has been edited slightly to ensure its readable on this README and not too large.
+This delta graph depicts the changes that transform the method _detailedComputation_ to the method _complexCalculation_, both depicted at the Java level in the text-based visualisation below.

 Alternatively, the delta can be visualised with a more traditional side-by-side view, as shown below.
 Note that because differencing occurs at the IR level post compiler-optimisation, some syntactic differences may not be captured.
 As an example, deadcode in addNumbers is not considered.
 This view can be run by `cd`'ing to the `py-visualise` directory and running `python3 app.py` following a install of the required dependencies.

 ![Side-by-side](images/text-based.jpg)

+Insertions and Deletions are marked with a green and red background respectively.
+Update operations are marked with a variety of colours, so that changes across the source and destination methods and the node pairings of the algorithm can be easily identified.
+A list of all the edit operations required to describe the delta is listed below the visualisation.

 ### Preliminary list of dependencies
  - Java 8